-This Day in History: “Pardo’s Push” saves a pilot in Vietnam
+This Day in History: “Pardo’s Push” saves a pilot

 On this day in 1967, a United States Air Force pilot risks his life to save his wingman.
 Captain John R. “Bob” Pardo would try an untested maneuver, using the windshield on his F-4 Phantom to push another plane to safety.
 The technique would come to be known as “Pardo’s Push.”